imgurbot12/lastlog/README.md

 }
 ```

-NOTE: this functionality will ONLY work on **UNIX** operating
+NOTE: this functionality is only designed to work with UNIX systems
-systems that support the `/var/log/lastlog` database
+that support either utmp/wtmp of lastlog database types.